 Applicants must take the Graduate Record Examination (GRE).
 No specific subject test is required.
 Students who enroll in the program generally score a 160 or higher on the GRE Verbal section (however a score lower than this does not disqualify an applicant outright).

 A 5.0 minimum score on the TWE (Test of Written English) portion of the TOEFL test [if taking the paper- or computer-based version] is required, however a score of 5.5 or 6.0 on the TWE is preferred.
 GSAS recommends that applicants achieve a minimum TOEFL score of 100 on the internet-based test (equivalent to 250 on the computer-based test or 600 on the paper-based test).
+For the IELTS, a score of 7 or above is needed.

 Applications are accepted for fall admission only.
 Applications to Magazine Writing—along with all applications for financial aid—must be received by January 4.